-Disruptive technology changes are occurring across the science applications, algorithms, and architectures within HPC ecosystems.
-Recent reports and trends are heralding the convergence of HPC, massive data, and AI/ML on increasingly heterogeneous architectures.
-Furthermore, the concept of programming is evolving thanks to neural nets that can learn from massive amounts of training data (without being explicitly programmed).
-Significant innovations will be required in the development of effective paradigms and approaches for realizing the full potential of AI/ML for scientific discovery.
-Consequently, the funding from this Announcement is not intended to incrementally extend current research in the area of the proposed project.
-Rather, the proposed projects must reflect viable strategies toward the potential solution of challenging problems in AI/ML research for scientific inference and data analysis.
+Extreme-scale science recognizes that disruptive technology changes are occurring across the science applications, algorithms, computer architectures and ecosystems.
+Recent reports and trends are heralding the convergence of high-performance computing, massive data, and scientific machine learning on increasingly heterogeneous architectures.
+Furthermore, the concept of programming is evolving thanks to neural networks that can learn from massive amounts of training data (without being explicitly programmed).
+Significant innovation will be required in the development of good paradigms and approaches for realizing the full potential of randomized algorithms for scientific computing.
+Proposed research should not focus strictly on a specific science application, but rather on creating the body of knowledge and understanding that will inform future advances in extreme-scale science.
+Consequently, the funding from this FOA is not intended to incrementally extend current research in the area of the proposed project.
 It is expected that the proposed projects will significantly benefit from the exploration of innovative ideas or from the development of unconventional approaches.
-Proposed approaches may include innovative research with one or more key characteristics, such as asynchronous computations, mixedprecision arithmetic, compressed sensing, coupling frameworks, graph and network algorithms, randomization, Monte Carlo or Bayesian methods, differentiable or probabilistic programming, or other relevant facets.